Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 15 Oct 2023

 * *1.5 hours* Managed to implement the refelection when selecting the topN controller, you only have to add a new controller to the identify params file and then any new specific parameters to the ParamWidgets const file.

+* *1.5 hours* It is now possible to run the topN controller from the simualte page, where parameters are all passed using the generated ones and nothing is pulled in a hard coded style.
+Of course I am now back to an n=1 scenario again, but tbh to get this working is really good.